Cape Coral Friends of Wildlife

 Founded in 2001, we now have approximately 500 members and an engaged group of volunteers, board of directors and committees operating our unique events and programs. | About Us

-Volunteer hours in the last year
+Volunteer hours this year

 Actions Speak Louder than Words!